gtk-rs/gtk4-rs/book/src/actions.md

 {{#rustdoc_include ../listings/actions/6/window/mod.rs:action_orientation}}
 ```

-While it is not the [only option](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.Menu.html), the most convenient way to create menus is via the interface builder.
+Even though [`gio::Menu`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.Menu.html) can also be created with the bindings, the most convenient way is to use the interface builder for that.
 We do that by adding the menu in front of the template.

 <span class="filename">Filename: listings/actions/6/window/window.ui</span>